 Mermaid Wedding Dress

 Those who have curves and are not shy of flaunting them should choose the mermaid wedding dress.
-Think Beyonce or Kim Kardashian as the dress fits snugly on the breasts, waist, and hips – creating a figure-eight silhouette.
+Think Beyonce or Kim Kardashian as the dress fits snugly on the breasts, waist, and hips – creating a figure-eight silhouette and which will keep nicely among guest wedding photo albums.
 It nips at the knees and usually flares outward for that added wow factor.
 The only problem with this model is that it’s not very easy to walk in as the dress keeps the legs close together.
 Kim Kardashian’s wedding dress for her first marriage followed a mermaid style.

 A variation of the mermaid wedding dress is the trumpet style which is a bit more forgiving in its fit.
 While the mermaid dress flares only at the knees, the trumpet can start to flare somewhere around the bottom thighs.
 This still creates a figure-8 silhouette but gives the bride more room for movement.